I was in group B out of three

 second in 13 seconds, third in 9 seconds, and fourth round in 11 seconds and

-was able to run my way up to 11
+was able to run my way up to 11th place!
+I had made my first finals at

 a world cup!
 I was so happy and knew that I really had to rest up and take